-You adore retail sales – as an extroverted “people person,” it’s as much play as work to greet customers, assess their needs, and direct them to products you know they’ll love.
-You’ve earned your wings working entry-level sales associate and key holder roles, and feel like you’ve learned as much as you can about merchandising and customer communications.
-So, now you’re ready to step up to the management level – but how do you go about crafting a resume that will persuade employers you can handle the increased responsibilities?
+You adore retail sales.
+As an extroverted people person, it’s as much play as work to greet customers, assess their needs, and direct them to products you know they’ll love.
+You’ve earned your wings working entry-level sales associate and key holder roles and feel like you’ve learned as much as you can about merchandising and customer communications.
+So, now you’re ready to step up to the management level – but how do you go about crafting a resume that will convince employers you can handle the increased responsibilities?

 What to Include in Your Resume

-In your resume you should demonstrate how you “went the extra mile,” as a sales associate, to increase store productivity and contribute to improved customer satisfaction levels.
-Maybe you introduced a new process to management.
-Or contributed to a team-building initiative.
-Or motivated others to achieve and surpass sales targets.
-All of these achievements should be highlighted on your resume, for they will ensure that you stand out from your competition.
+Your resume should demonstrate how you went the extra mile as a sales associate to increase store productivity and contribute to improved customer satisfaction levels.
+Maybe you introduced a new process to management, contributed to a team-building initiative, or motivated others to achieve and surpass sales targets.
+All of these achievements should be highlighted on your resume to help you stand out from your competition.

 Typical keywords for both retail and retail management jobs include: “leadership,” “attention to detail,” “customer service,” “organization,” “visual merchandising,” “window displays,” “time management,” “trend awareness,” “loss prevention,” “product knowledge,” “payroll administration,” “purchasing,” “communication skills,” “Point of Sale (POS) Systems,” and “team building.”

-The best place to provide these keywords is in a leading “Qualifications Summary,” positioned after your contact information and before your “Experience” section.
-For management-level jobs, it can be quite effective to highlight the keywords in a “Core Competencies” table.
+The best place to provide these keywords is in a qualifications summary, positioned after your contact information and before your experiences are listed.
+For management-level jobs, it can be quite effective to highlight keywords in a core competencies table.

-The following is a sample chronological resume for someone looking for a retail management position.
-This is the most common resume format, in which one’s job experience is provided in reverse chronological order (leading with one’s most recent position and then working one’s way backwards in time).
-Note that the description of the job seeker’s current employment is couched in present tense; all earlier descriptions, though, are written using the past tense.
+Consider this sample chronological resume for someone seeking a retail management position.
+This is the most common resume format, in which job experiences are provided in chronological order, beginning with the most recent position.
+Note that the description of the job seeker’s current employment is couched in the present tense; all earlier descriptions, though, are written using the past tense.

 Experienced, customer-focused sales professional positioned to leverage superb leadership, organizational, and communications talents to guide retail stores to heightened levels of productivity.
 Creative and innovative in implementing dynamic promotions, growing customer base and referral sales, and training sales associates in winning customer service strategies.